vinx13/vinx13.github.io/content/post/2018-08-04-gsoc-final.md

 `string_features` is similar to the factory for dense features.
 It creates string features from files.
 A overloading method of `string_features` accepts string features and extra parameters for embedding provides facility for mapping string features to high order representation.

-#### Untemplated linalg
+#### Untemplated Linalg
 Making linalg untemplated is to store data in a void pointer and put the type information in runtime.
 When we are using untemplated data, such as Vector and Matrix, we have to check the type, which is a enumeration value, and do the switch.
 This way is not very effective since we will have to do this again and again.
 Therefore, based on the PR last year, I implemented lazy evaluation with expression templates.
 Now, multiple operations, for example an addition and a multiplication, can be chained and then evaluated at once.
 And we only need to check the type information once.
+This prototype still need improvement.
 More details can be found in my previous posts.
+In the future, we can continue from this prototype and finally use it in Shogun.

 #### The Story
 Shogun is my first open source participation.